Ayush-kaithwas/SPACE-INVADERS/README.md

 # SPACE-INVADERS-2

-This is a Shooting Game Made using Pygame Module.
+This is Second version of my Space-Invaders Game Made using Pygame Module.
 Hope You will like the game.
 You can use this code to write your own game

 ## To play This game: